 Staff and all the puppies here at Little Paws

-A small zip lock bag of dry Royal Canin puppy food will be sent home with your puppy if you haven't gotten yours yet., you may purchase at Chewy.com or most any pet store. look at the Photo to the right so you make sure to get the right kind of food when you purchase, you will need the bag of dry and several cans of Royal Canin loaf in sauce.
+A small zip lock bag of dry Purina Pro Plan Toy Breed puppy food will be sent home with your puppy if you haven't gotten yours yet., you may purchase at Chewy.com or most any pet store. look at the Photo to the right so you make sure to get the right kind of food when you purchase, you will need the bag of dry and several cans of Purina Pro Plan puppy, chicken/rice flavor in the can.
 If you choose to change foods (not recommended) wait until you have had your pup 5 months and change it slowly as drastic change can make your puppy sick.
-BE SURE and get the supplies that was sent to you in your emails.
+BE SURE and get the supplies that was sent to you in your emails or text.

 get the wafers.